MarkNewcomb1/marknewcomb1/README.md

 # marknewcomb1
 My personal website and portfolio

-## Installation Instructions
-Static HTML/CSS, so simply download the zip file or clone it, and start coding.

 ## Contact Information

-Contact me, Mark Newcomb, here on Github or by way of [my website](http://marknewcomb1.com)
+Contact me, Mark Newcomb, here on Github or by way of [my website](https://marknewcomb1.com)

 ## License